 The Company has limited financial resources, no sources of operating cash flows and no assurances that sufficient funding will be available to continue to carry on its business and develop its mineral properties.
-Although the Company anticipates receiving the net proceeds from the Private Placements, no assurance can be given that such placements will be completed or that the necessary shareholder approval will be obtained to permit the release of the proceeds from the Subscription receipts to the Company.
+Although the Company received the net proceeds from the Private Placements and currently has sufficient working capital to fund its operations and currently planned exploration activities, further funding may be required in the future.